 Death Blow: impaling, decapitation

-#40 on The Greatest Movie Themessee more on The Lord of the Rings: The Fellowship of the Ring
+#25 on The Most Rewatchable Moviessee more on The Lord of the Rings: The Fellowship of the Ring

 With Spartacus: Blood and Sand, the STARZ Network saw HBO and Showtime's gratuitous sex and raised them graphic violence.
 The show's over-the-top fight sequences quickly turned it into a guilty pleasure, and its sincere drama even garnered some critical praise.